BebeSparkelSparkel/designing-a-language-for-formal-verification/series/00-introduction.md

 - Unlike Coq, it seeks to integrate verification directly into the core language rather than as a separate layer
 - Unlike Agda, it doesn't force all code through the bottleneck of a type system
-- Unlike both, it follows a semantic-first approach that defers syntax decisions until the meaning is clear

 By leveraging tactics like Coq while avoiding the constraints of a traditional type system, this approach aims to provide flexibility in when and how verification occurs.
 Properties can remain dynamic unless explicitly constrained by propositions, which must then be proven.